Silk Road Tiramisu with Saffron and Pistachio

 By: Rachel

 The Silk Road was a 4,000-mile (6,400km) series of trade routes dating back to the second century BCE, in use for over 1,500 years.
-The routes it encompassed connected China with central, east, and south Asia, as well as East Africa and southern Europe.
-Its name comes from the Chinese silk trade, since the routes were used to bring the highly-coveted fabrics to other parts of the world.
-Many other products made their way across the globe this way, including teas, dyes, perfumes, precious stones, textiles, and more.
+The routes it encompassed connected China with Central, East, and South Asia.
+It also extends over East Africa and Southern Europe.
+Its name comes from the Chinese silk trade.

 Silk Road Tiramisu